scipion-em/docs/release-3.0.0/_sources/docs/developer/valgrind-suite-tools-introduction.rst.txt

 Massif is a heap profiler.
 It measures how much heap memory your program uses.
 This tool is useful to analyze the amount of memory used by a program and to detect peaks of usage and where the memory can be deallocated as it is no longer used.
 By reducing the amount of memory allocated by a program the performance can be improved and also the memory requirements of the program can be reduced.
 This tool creates a report where the user can detect how much memory is in use and also what part of the source code allocated such memory.

-To execute this anlysis the tool parameter must be set to “massif”:
+To execute this analysis the tool parameter must be set to “massif”:

 `valgrind --tool=massif dummy [program options]`